Your qualitative analysis “needs more depth”, but what does that mean?

 The museum of qualitative findings

-Your role is to guide the reader through what your data actually suggests.
+Your role in the qualitative findings chapter is to guide the reader through what your data actually suggests.

 I sometimes tell people to imagine their thesis as a museum.